SIVABHARATHI23/VideoHarvester/replit.md

-# Universal Video Downloader
+# Instagram Video Downloader (Universal Support)

 ## Overview

-This is a full-stack video downloader application built with React, Express, and PostgreSQL.
-The application allows users to download videos from various platforms by providing URLs, managing download queues, and configuring download settings.
-It features real-time updates through WebSocket connections and a modern Material Design-inspired UI.
+This is a full-stack video downloader application built with React, Express, and PostgreSQL with a primary focus on Instagram downloads.
+The application specializes in Instagram video extraction using advanced methods including multiple fallback techniques, mobile user agents, and embed extraction.
+It also supports YouTube, TikTok, Twitter, and other platforms.
+Features real-time updates through WebSocket connections and a modern blue gradient UI.

 ## User Preferences